-Working with and advocating for Indigenous peoples in Australia is a major focus of the Edmund Rice Centre.
+Working with Indigenous peoples in Australia is a major focus of the Edmund Rice Centre.

 At the heart of this work is our commitment to the Universal Declaration of Human Rights and the Declaration on the Rights of Indigenous Peoples.

 The Declaration on the Rights of Indigenous Peoples was adopted by the UN in 2007 and sets out the rights of indigenous peoples, such as their rights to culture, identity, language, employment, health and education.